Page loading ... Please wait.

 Chocolate Mousse

-Chocolate Fondue: Place the chopped chocolate in a medium sized stainless steel bowl and set aside.
+Chocolate Fondue: Place the chocolate in a medium sized heatproof bowl and set aside.

-Combine the cream, milk, sugar, and corn syrup in a saucepan and place over medium heat.
-Bring to a boil, stirring often.
+Combine the cream, milk, sugar, and butter in a saucepan and place over medium heat.
+Bring just to a simmer, stirring often.

 Remove from heat and pour immediately over the chocolate.
-Let stand until the chocolate has melted, then whisk until smooth.
+Let stand until the chocolate has melted, then stir gently until smooth.

-Whisk in vanilla extract, Nutella (if using), and the liqueur (if using).
+Whisk in vanilla extract and the liqueur (if using).

-Place the chocolate sauce in a fondue pot and serve with fresh fruits, chunks of pound, butter, sponge, or angel food cake and cookies (amaretti, ladyfingers, rolled wafer cookies, or biscotti).
-Reheat the sauce if it becomes too thick.
+Place the chocolate sauce in a fondue pot or bowl and serve with fresh fruit, marshmallows, cake and/or cookies.
+If you're using a bowl, instead of a fondue pot, reheat the sauce if it becomes too thick.

 Chocolate Fondue Recipe:

-6 ounces (170 grams) semisweet or bittersweet chocolate, cut into small pieces
+6 ounces (180 grams) semisweet or bittersweet chocolate, finely chopped

 1/2 cup (120 ml) heavy whipping cream (contains 35-40% butterfat)